Learn all you need to know to be an effective court advocate!

-- Participating in the three-day in-person court skills training that will be held Oct.
-15 - 17 in Detroit, Michigan
+- Participating in the three-day in-person court skills training that will be held Sept.
+11 - 13 in Nashville, Tennessee

 - Upon completion of the in-person court skills training, collect documentation towards your application for full accreditation and work with your CLINIC Field Support Coordinator (FSC) to finalize and submit the application to DOJ’s Office of Legal Access Programs (OLAP)